MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ---

 > [!NOTE]
 > Message splitting occurs when a text message and an attachment are sent in the same activity payload.
 This activity is split into separate activities by Microsoft Teams, one with just a text message and the other with an attachment.
-As the activity is split, you do not receive the message ID in response, which is used to [update or delete](~/bots/how-to/update-and-delete-bot-messages.md) the message proactively.
+As the activity is split, you do not receive the message ID in response that is used to [update or delete](~/bots/how-to/update-and-delete-bot-messages.md) the message proactively.
 It is recommended to send separate activities instead of depending on message splitting.

 Messages sent between users and bots include internal channel data within the message.
-This data allows the bot to communicate properly on that channel.
+This data allows the bot to communicate efficiently on that channel.
 The Bot Builder SDK allows you to modify the message structure.

 ## Teams channel data